Plants

 Does this work for houseplants?

 Yes.
-The Indoor toggle on each plant's location tells Kepthouse to skip frost-based winter-pause behaviour.
+The Indoor toggle on each plant's location tells Kepthouse to skip frost-based winter-pause behaviour and exclude the plant from plant warnings.
 Watering and pruning reminders still fire as normal.

 Start tracking your plants